cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/sda_fabric_site.md

 Optional:

-- `fabric_name` (String) Warning - Starting Catalyst Center 2.2.3.5 release, this field has been deprecated.
+- `fabric_name` (String) Warning - Starting DNA Center 2.2.3.5 release, this field has been deprecated.
 SD-Access Fabric does not need it anymore.
-It will be removed in future Catalyst Center releases.
+It will be removed in future DNA Center releases.
 - `fabric_type` (String) Type of SD-Access Fabric.
 Allowed values are "FABRIC_SITE" or "FABRIC_ZONE".
 Default value is "FABRIC_SITE".
 - `site_name_hierarchy` (String) Existing site name hierarchy available at global level.
 For Example "Global/Chicago/Building21/Floor1"